Talk to us

 + Child/Adolescent on Parent Abuse

 There is no legal definition of this type of abuse.
-However, it is increasingly recognised as a form of domestic abuse and domestic violence.
+However, it is increasingly recognised as a form of domestic abuse.
 It can include physical violence, damage to property, emotional abuse, economic and financial abuse and can encompass (but is not limited to) humiliation, threats, belittling, stealing, heightened sexualised behaviour.
 Patterns of coercive control are often seen but some families experience more explosive episodes of violence and less controlling behaviour.
 If it goes as far as murder then this is called parricide, defined as the killing of a parent or other close relative.

 In 2008 Family Lives revealed that 7% of their calls were about physical aggression from children towards parents and usually targeted at mothers.